VladimirAlexiev/soml/owl2soml/README.md

 - It allows you to generate and save a schema using the usual `/soml` platform REST endpoint (see [Quickstart: Define Star Wars Semantic Objects](http://platform.ontotext.com/semantic-objects/semantic-objects.html#define-star-wars-semantic-objects))
 - Use `Content-Type: multipart/form-data` to pass several ontologies (and some optional parameters) to the REST endpoint.
 - There is a way to check validity (`dryrun`) and to get the generated SOML schema.
-- There is also a command-line version `owl2soml.jar` that can be provided upon request and has the following options;
+- There is also a command-line version `owl2soml.jar` that can be provided upon request and has the following options:

 ```
 usage: java -jar owl2soml.jar